 In this alternate version, you would simply subtract the company’s inventory amounts and current prepaid assets from its current asset total, as in the following example - here's another formula for quick ratio:

-Quick Ratio = (Total Current Assets - Inventory - Current Prepaid Assets) / Current Liabilities
+Quick Assets Ratio = (Total Current Assets - Inventory - Current Prepaid Assets) / Current Liabilities

 Quick Ratio Calculator

-Now let's have a look at a quick ratio example so you can understand clearly how to find quick ratio in real life.
+Now let's have a look at an example so you can understand clearly how to find this ratio in real life.

 Let’s say you’d like to assess Company A’s liquidity, or its ability to support its short-term debts.